LSS-Manager/LSSM-V.4/src/modules/template/README.md

 This folder contains Files that return JSON-Objects.
 That may either be a `json`-File or a `js`-File.
 It is also allowed to split up the translations of a language when put inside the correspondending folder.
 The translations must be directly accessible via the language-code used ingame.

+Any translations that need to be available on root level (without the module being active on main page), need to be avaiable via `xx_XX.root` where `xx_XX` is the current language-code

 ### template.vue
 If a module needs its own vue component, it may be stored as a single-file-component.
 If so, it must be the name of the module followed by the `.vue` extension.